 Closed.
-Construction set to begin this spring following multiple slides in November 2020.
+Construction is underway following multiple slides in November 2020.

 Permanently closed.
 Access route available via Dale Lake Road.

 Open.
-Construction of safety and drainage improvements completed following multiple slides in 2021.
+Construction of safety improvements completed following slide damage in 2020.

 Open.
 Dog Creek Slide erosion mitigation construction complete.
 Geotechnical investigations and analysis, and surface water management upgrades for the ancient Hodgson Slide ongoing.